 Of course, we trade our old machines for newer models.
 However, more often than not, some element of style persists in our choices, in the same way our values and tastes remain unchanged.

 A friend of mine started biking at a young age on a Honda XR 650.
 He then moved on through the years to a Harley 883, a Suzuki Katana, a BMW K1300R, a Kawasaki Ninja, a KTM 990.
-What’s his ride these days, now that he’s in his fifties?
-An old, beat up Honda XR 650.
-He says, with a smile, that he should never have left the first one he owned.
+You know what he rides these days now that he’s in his fifties?
+An old, beat up Honda XR 650, the same model bike he had in his twenties.
+He says, with a smile, that he should never have gotten rid of the first one he owned.

 Travellingstranger.com © 2019.
 All Rights Reserved.